thoughtspot/thoughtspot.github.io/_admin/backup-restore/take-backup.md

 You create a manual backup from an existing snapshot.
 So, you must identify an existing snapshot to use or take a new snapshot first.
 The time required to take a backup depends on the data size.
 Taking a backup does not take long, and happens in the background while the cluster is running.

+Beginning with release 6.1, you can back up to an Amazon S3 bucket.

 ## Using tscli
 To manually create a backup using ThoughtSpot's command line interface, tscli:
 1. Log in to the Linux shell using SSH.